szlky1234/deni/README.md

 # deni
-Requires the use of the Cryptodome module
+Requires the use of the pycryptodome module